Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

 ## More sophisticated Trading Strategies: Candlesticks example

 ## Conclusion
 Backtesting is a powerful tool that can significantly improve trading and investment strategies.
-By simulating trades on historical data, you can identify strengths and weaknesses in your approach, manage risk more effectively, and optimize performance.
+By simulating trades on historical data, we can identify strengths and weaknesses in our approach, manage risk more effectively, and optimize performance.
 Whether you are a day trader or a long-term investor, backtesting provides valuable insights that can enhance your decision-making process.

-Using Python's Zipline library, you can easily implement and test your strategies.
-With the proper setup through Anaconda or Miniconda, you will have a robust environment to develop and refine your trading algorithms.